 Inquire and make decisions of integrity

-and most importantly forge the Chi through Long, Deep, Small Smooth breath, sleep, exercise and food
+and most importantly forge the Chi through Long, Deep, Small, and Smooth breaths,

 deeper and deeper nourishing great strength in the growing tree